Complete intersection Calabi--Yau manifolds with respect to homogeneous vector bundles on Grassmannians: Finiteness of complete intersection Calabi--Yau manifolds

-In conclusion, we have the following corollary of \cref{mainprop}. \begin{cor} For a fixed positive integer $d >0$, there are at most finitely many families of complete intersection Calabi--Yau $d$-folds in Grassmannians with respect to globally generated homogeneous vector bundles, up to natural identifications among Grassmannians explained as above. \end{cor}
+In conclusion, we have the following corollary of \cref{mainprop}. \begin{cor} For a fixed positive integer $d >0$, there are at most finitely many families of complete intersection Calabi--Yau $d$-folds in Grassmannians with respect to direct sums of globally generated irreducible homogeneous vector bundles. \end{cor}

 In the rest of this section, we give a proof of \cref{mainprop}.
-To show \cref{mainprop}, we may assume one more condition for $n=2k$.
+To show \cref{mainprop}, we may assume one more condition in the case of $n=2k$.

 \begin{lem} To prove \cref{mainprop}, it suffices to show the finiteness of the choices of $k,n$, and $\scF$ under the additional condition \begin{assumptions} \item $\scF^\scQ=0$ if $n=2k$. \end{assumptions} \end{lem}